Becoming a successful entrepreneur is not easy.

 Raising kids to be optimistic gives them an enormous advantage over everyone else they will be competing against as adults because that optimism enables them to power through intractable hurdles, pitfalls, mistakes, and failures.

 Those who have the most optimism also have the greatest persistence.

 Fund a “Kid Start-up”

-The best time to make mistakes or fail is when you’re young and you have very few responsibilities such as a home mortgage to pay, children to raise and bills to pay.
+The best time to make mistakes or fail is when you’re young and you have very few responsibilities such as a home mortgage, children to raise, and bills to pay.

 Here are some “Kid Start-up” ideas: